Shape of your Face & Sunglasses

 From my experience with shades, Cat Eye is always a winner for me as it compliments the shape of my face.
 The style tends to go quite narrow at the bottom of the sunglasses which are closest to your cheeks and go bigger on the top part of the sunglasses in the area of your eyebrows.

 This style is perfect for me as I have very prominent cheekbones and some glasses which go too heavy in the cheekbone area tend to lean against my cheeks.

 Also, apart from the cheekbone area, I have very long eyelashes, so I always make sure to get sunglasses which have quite a gap between the shades and the eyes.
 If they do not have that gap, my lashes tend to hit against the shades with every blink, which can get very annoying.

 Sunglasses – Square

 I am also a very big fan of very large and wide sunglasses.
-I got 2 pairs of shades which are categorized under the square style, although I found them very different.
+I got 2 pairs of shades that are categorized under the square style, although I found them very different.

-The second pair are more square shaped.
+The second pair is more square-shaped.
 I love the shape and the size, although since the shape of my nose is on the lengthy side, I would suggest this shape for those people who have a nose which is on the smaller side and have a wide temple area.